Introduction and Table of Contents

 It’s worth it to lay down a foundation now.
 Functional groups will also come in handy when you’re talking about DNA, membranes, phosphorylation cascades, etc.

-After carbon and functional groups, move on to these tutorials, which are supported by this student learning guide.
+After carbon and functional groups, move on to these tutorials:

 These tutorials have a lot of video support built in.
-In addition to videos about Carbon, Functional Groups, Monomers and Polymers, and Carbohydrates, I’ve put together an overview video called “The Four Biomolecule Families.”
+That includes videos about Carbon, Functional Groups, Monomers and Polymers, Carbohydrates, and an overview video called “The Four Biomolecule Families.”

 My tutorials about carbohydrates and lipids go into a lot of detail.
-Partly this reflects my own interested in nutrition, and my desire for my students to understand the foods that they eat.
-But if you think I’ve overdone it, let me know and I’ll consider reducing the detail in a future edition.
+This reflects my interest in nutrition and my desire for my students to understand the foods that they eat.

 - Molecular model building lab.
 This works best if you have a Molymod kit (or any other brand).
-But if you’re on a budget, you can probably make it work with marshmallows and paper clips.
+But if you’re on a budget, you can probably make it work with marshmallows and toothpicks.

 - Starch Amylase Lab.
 This is one of those labs that makes it great to be a biology teacher.
 Students spit in a test tube filled with starch solution.
 Salivary amylase hydrolyzes the starch into glucose, which you can test with a test strip, or with Benedict’s reagent.
 If you can’t stand saliva (or if your school regulations would prohibit it), this lab is not for you.
 It’s also great for teaching about experimental design and control groups.